 Method 1: Built-in App Settings (iOS and Android)

-Open the side menu (tap your avatar).
+Open the sidebar menu (tap your avatar).

 Go to "Settings and privacy".